tucs7/MOQA/README.md

 # MOQA
-MOQA is a framework for multiobjective optimization using QUBO samplers
+MOQA is a framework for multiobjective optimization of peptide properties using QUBO samplers

+Usage

+In order make a test run execute

+python sampler.py